tsdataclinic/newerhoods/newerhoods/data/features/Untitled.md

 In server.R
 ----------------
-Include created variables in user selection logic *Almost DONE* _missing from snackbar_ Subset tracts based on the columns selected estimate rates based on is_rate flag in feature info
+Include created variables in user selection logic *Almost DONE* _missing from snackbar_ Subset tracts based on the columns selected *DONE* estimate rates based on is_rate flag in feature info